|Year||University Policies||University Practices||Student Union Policies||Student Union Practices|

 The negative valuing, stereotyping, or discriminatory treatment of individuals and/or groups as defined by the provisions of the Ontario Human Rights Code.
 Discrimination directed at any individual or group is unacceptable.
 Discrimination can be detected by its effects, and can be manifested in both personal attacks and insults, and in the structure of social institutions.
 It may be intentional or unintentional, the result of activity or arrangements that set out to discriminate or harm, or of ignorance or inadvertence.
 Discrimination may include, but is not limited to, behaviour such as the dissemination of hate literature, graffiti, racial slurs and jokes, derogatory remarks and gestures, and physical attacks; bias in administrative decisions, employment and workplace practices, tenure, promotion, appointment, leave, and salary increases; bias in academic decisions such as marks, in the choice of scheduling of academic activities, and decisions related to the content of courses and course materials; behaviour which could reasonably be interpreted as offensive and patronizing, and as undermining self respect or adversely affecting performance or working conditions; discrimination in the provision of goods and services or access to premises, accommodation, and other facilities.

-The Policy defines Negative Environment as:
+The Harassment and Discrimination Policy defines “Negative Environment” as:

 One or a series of, offensive, hostile, or intimidating comment(s) or conduct violating provisions in the Ontario Human Rights Code that creates a "poisoned" environment for individuals or groups.
 A complainant does not have to be a direct target to be adversely affected by a negative environment.
 Examples include, but are not limited to, exposure to graffiti, signs, or cartoons, remarks, exclusion, or adverse treatment related to one or more of the provisions in the Code.

 Section 5.3 of the Policy on the Recognition of Student Organizations states that: